Exmoor Outdoor Escapes Holiday

 The walk in a nutshell: Take the steam train from Minehead to Blue Anchor Bay, then a short walk takes us across the fields to the medieval village of Dunster, with plenty of time to explore.

-Don’t miss: a ride on the steam train passing through some of the most scenic coast in Britain, a short countryside walk (enough to burn off the calories off a few cakes in Dunster), and charming Dunster itself.
+Don’t miss: ride the steam train along some of Britain's most scenic coastline, a short countryside walk (enough to burn off the calories of a few cakes in Dunster), and charming Dunster itself.

 Option 2: Cross-country to charming Dunster